Getting Started with Full Spectrum Slicing

 The spherical tops help identify at roughly what angle a certain filament mix starts to appear, easily seen by viewing from above.

-For this one, we have a look at another great example from Terri as part of her Duck Cowboy testing of filaments above.
-She used a remix of Hunter’s 38-color PeggyPalette Mini to compare Polymaker Panchroma Translucent CMY to a much more opaque CMYK kit from another leading manufacturer:
+For this one, we have a look at a great example shared courtesy of Terri from the Snapmaker U1 Official Group as part of her own personal filament testing.
+She used a remix of Hunter’s 38-color PeggyPalette Mini to compare Polymaker Panchroma Translucent CMY to a different, more opaque off-the-shelf CMYK kit:

 Both were printed at an extra fine 0.08 mm layer height, so it's hard to go thinner.
 The opaque, almost “chalky” looking set on the right shows significant stripes on the top slopes.
 By going to the Polymaker Panchroma Translucent filament, the print on the left blends much better across practically all color mixes.